 For example, Cariuma, a footwear company, sends consumers SMS broadcasts to inform them about a product being back in stock.

 Since most consumers opt-in to receive such information, communicating it through texts promotes better engagement.
-Moreover, having another channel to spread your message gets you better reach.
+Moreover, having another channel to spread your message gets you a better reach.

-5. Texting can cut down costs.
+5. Text message statistics show that texts can cut down costs.

 Up to 95% of costs due to support calls can be brought down by texting.